How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Results and discussion

 Furthermore, to provide a more comprehensive test of a dynamical dark energy scenario, we also present the results for the same data set using the CPL parameterization, as shown in Table~\ref{tab:results}.
 Consistent with the findings of the DESI~\cite{DESI:2024mwx}, the CPL model outperforms the standard $\Lambda$CDM framework, a trend that is also supported by our analysis.
 Additionally, we observe that the 0- and 1-node cases perform worse than the CPL model, further indicating that the standard HDE scenario is not favored by current cosmological observations.
 In contrast, the 2-node reconstruction yields results comparable to the CPL parameterization, while the 3-node case provides an even better fit than CPL.

-Finally, in Figure~\ref{fig:function_all}, we present the corresponding DE density evolution for 3-node case.
+Finally, in Figure~\ref{fig:function_all}, we present the corresponding evolution of DE density for the case of 3-nodes.
 The plots illustrate the dynamic behavior of the reconstructed function and its deviations from $\Lambda$CDM.
-Here, at low redshifts, the density remains nearly constant, but becomes dynamically evolving at higher redshifts for the Pantheon+ dataset.
-The dynamical evolution is even more pronounced for the Union3 dataset, plateauing near by $\rho(z)\sim0$, by constructions, but resembling some behaviors previously found \cite{Akarsu:2019hmw, Escamilla_2023}.
+Here, at low redshifts, the density remains nearly constant, but becomes dynamically evolving at higher redshifts for the Pantheon+ dataset. {A similar feature is observed in the DESI DR1 release [see figure 4 of \cite{DESI:2024aqx}] which is consistent with our findings.} The dynamical evolution is even more pronounced for the Union3 dataset, plateauing near by $\rho(z)\sim0$, by constructions, but resembling some behaviors previously found \cite{Akarsu:2019hmw, Escamilla_2023}.

+Moreover, we stress that the comparatively high value of $H_0$ inferred in our main analysis is largely driven by the inclusion of local distance ladder probes.
+For completeness, we provide a preliminary exploration of early time constraints in Appendix~\ref{sec:appendix}.